a building - founders hall at dusk

 Matriculated Enrollment

 If you have “substantial work” to do to complete your project/thesis you will register as a regularly enrolled student.
-The number of units registered for would be estimated based on the amount of work required and the extent of faculty involvement.
+The number of units registered would be estimated based on the amount of work required and the extent of faculty involvement.

 Graduate Continuous Enrollment